Drag13/articles/DotnetCI/short.md

 # Free Continuous Integration for your GitHub project with three easy steps - build, test, deploy

 Hi guys!
-Today we will learn how to setup Continuous Integration process for our own GitHub repository.
-This is very easy and even free.
-You will need
+Today we will learn how to setup Continuous Integration process for the C# project hosted on GitHub.
+This is very easy, can really improve your code quality and you always be sure that no one destroys your code with latest commit.
+Are you interested?
+Let's give it a try!

+## You will need

 * [GitHub account](https://github.com)
 * [.NET Core SDK > 2.1.](https://www.microsoft.com/net/)